NyathiBlesing/E-commerce-website/README.md

 # E-commerce-website

-This is a simple website for selling books
+This is a simple e-commerce website for selling books.